hpi-schul-cloud/e2e-system-tests/docs/local_test_execution_guideline.md

 Steps:

-1. Use the `_lh` naming convention for local users:
+1. Use the `_LH` naming convention for local users:

    ```json
    "TEACHER_1_LH_EMAIL": "xxxxx",